 Dijon is the capital city Burgundy and a popular stop for gourmands and wine lovers.
 The historical center is anchored by important churches and cathedrals, while the L’Ouche River and a canal runs through the western part of the city.
 Favorite running options in Dijon include:

 Lac Kir.
 A gorgeous lake park just west of the city, where a well groomed dirt path circumnavigates the water.
 A full loop around the park, starting from the camping area, is about 5 km, but there are lots of side paths, nooks, and little beaches to explore.
 For a longer run, runners can hop on paths along the Quai des Carrières Blanches on the south side of the park.
+ROUTE MAP

 River/Canal Paths.
 There are paths along the river and canals, running from the Place du 1er Mai in central Dijon all the way north to Lac Kir — follow Quai François Galliot and Quai des Carrières Blanches, for several km.